c0d33ngr/ram_monitor/README.md

 SYSTEM MONITORING TOOL FOR RAM USAGE ONLY

-This tool use psutil library to monitor resource usage of the RAM to prevent hanging of system.
+This tool use psutil library to monitor resource usage of the RAM by sending notification.